typefaceoff/typefaceoff.github.io/README.md

-# typefaceoff.github.io
+# Typefaceoff Website
-The Typefaceoff website.
+Currently, this will redirect to `/typefaceoff`.